tychonievich/cs3330-s2022/markdown/kernel.md

 A special protected instruction is added to change the contents of this mode register, meaning kernel-mode code can become user-mode, but no vice versa.

-Modern processors often have more than one operating mode with more than one level of privilege, which (among other benefits) can help make virtualization efficient;
+Modern processors often have more than two operating modes with several levels of privilege, which (among other benefits) can help make virtualization efficient;
 the details of these additional modes are beyond the scope of this course.